DnOberon/heimdall/readme.md

 #### Installation

-If you have the Go toolchain installed you can simply run `go get github.com/dnoberon/heimdall` to install heimdall to $GOPATH/bin.
-If you want to run heimdall outside `$GOPATH/bin` make sure that `$GOPATt/bin` is [included in your \$PATH](https://golang.org/doc/code.html#GOPATH).
+If you have the Go toolchain installed you can simply run `go get github.com/dnoberon/heimdall` to install heimdall to `$GOPATH/bin`.
+If you want to run heimdall outside `$GOPATH/bin` make sure that `$GOPATH/bin` is [included in your \$PATH](https://golang.org/doc/code.html#GOPATH).
 If not, you can download any of heimdall’s releases for your platform [here](https://github.com/DnOberon/heimdall/releases).

 Future plans for heimdall include creating homebrew recipes as well as a few other package managers, but for now you’ll have to either build from source, use Go’s `get` command, or download the application manually.

-The easiest way to get started with heimdall is to ask for its help menu.
+The easiest way to get started with heimdall after installation is to ask for its help menu.

 ```
 > heimdall -h